anomalylabs/boolean-field_type/docs/general.md

 #### `icon`

-Return the icon representation of the value.
+Returns the icon representation of the value.

     // Twig Usage
     {{ entry.example.icon|raw }}